Convergence and efficiency proof of quantum imaginary time evolution for bounded order systems: Results

-\paragraph{Absence of critical slow down} Many optimisation algorithms can suffer from a variation of ``critical slow down'', that is, the optimisation appears arrested without having achieved convergence.
-Considering the path of the evolution $t\mapsto\ket{\psi(t)}$ in the unit sphere $\partial B(0,1)$ of the underlying Hilbert space, we furthermore observe
+Many optimisation algorithms can suffer from a variation of ``critical slow down'', that is, the optimisation appears arrested without having achieved convergence.
+Considering the path of the evolution $t\mapsto\ket{\psi(t)}$ in the unit sphere $\partial B(0,1)$ of the underlying Hilbert space, we observe